Sensory overload

 Sensory overload occurs when one or more of the body's senses experiences over-stimulation from the environment.

 There are many environmental elements that affect an individual.
 Examples of these elements are urbanization, crowding, noise, mass media, and technology.

-Symptoms
+Signs and symptoms

 There are a wide variety of symptoms that have been found to be associated with sensory overload.
 These symptoms can occur in both children and adults.
 Some of these symptoms are: